c-w/ghp-import/README.md

 You can specify a different branch with `-b`.
 This is useful for user and organization page, which are served from the `master` branch.

+Some Windows users report needing to pass Git commands through the shell which can be accomplished by passing `-s`.

+The `-l` option will cause the import to follow symlinks for users that have odd configurations that include symlinking outside of their documentation directory.

 License
 -------